 Jesus often took time alone to talk with God; it’s an important spiritual discipline to be sure.
 But are these preachers suggesting that the only time they have to be alone with God is on a jet as they travel from one meeting to another?

 As I’ve said, no one truly knows the heart of a man but God.
 But the Bible also tells us, “…the mouth speaks what the heart is full of.”
-(Luke 6:45b) So I am submitting this post as a red flag of concern, rather than a pronouncement of judgment.
+(Luke 6:45b) So I am submitting this post as a red flag of concern.
 I hope I’m wrong, and in fact, I prayed for both of these men and their ministries today.

 I did not, however, send them any money.